Houston Stewart Chamberlain: Impact of The Foundations

-Chamberlain himself lived to see his ideas begin to bear fruit.
 Adolf Hitler, while still growing as a political figure in Germany, visited him several times (in 1923 and in 1926, together with Joseph Goebbels) at the Wagner family's property in Bayreuth.
-Later, in January 1927, Hitler, along with several highly ranked members of the Nazi Party, attended Chamberlain's funeral.

 Chamberlain's ideas particularly influenced Alfred Rosenberg, who became the Nazi Party's in-house philosopher.
-In 1909, some months before his 17th birthday, Rosenberg went with an aunt to visit his guardian where several other relatives were gathered.
-Bored, he went to a book shelf, picked up a copy of Chamberlain's The Foundations and wrote of the moment: "I felt electrified; I wrote down the title and went straight to the bookshop."
+In 1909, some months before his 17th birthday, Rosenberg picked up a copy of Chamberlain's The Foundations and wrote of the moment: "I felt electrified; I wrote down the title and went straight to the bookshop."
 In 1930 Rosenberg published The Myth of the Twentieth Century, a homage to and continuation of Chamberlain's work.
 Rosenberg had accompanied Hitler when he called upon Wagner's widow, Cosima, in October 1923 when he met her son-in-law.
 Hitler told the ailing Chamberlain he was working on his own book which, he intended, should do for Weimar-era Germany what Chamberlain's book had done for Imperial Germany.